henern/UIBridgedWebView/README.md

 UIBridgedWebView
 ================

-sending messages between Objective-C and JavaScript in UIWebView (iOS only)
+sending messages between Objective-C and JavaScript in UIWebView, async- or synchronously (iOS only)

 Features
 --------